rafaelcascalho/keycloak-middleware-ts/README.md

 if (token.isExpired()) throw new Error("your error message");
 ```

+To check the full API refer to the [lib API docs here.](docs/API.md)

 ## Contributing

 To contribute you can create issues or modify the code or docs yourself, and submit the PRs for new versions.
 If you're willing